Thanarat-DS/MapAppProject/README.md

 https://thanarat-ds.github.io/MapAppProject/

 # Data Source
+1. Farm data is generated from random numbers.
-1. Artesian well data is from the Thai government open data.
+2. Artesian well data is from the Thai government open data.
-2. Aquifer layer data is from the Thai Department of Water Resources open data.
+3. Aquifer layer data is from the Thai Department of Water Resources open data.

 # Overview
 ## Home Page